|

 appropriate ways for their age) in

-the post-death care of the body, decorating
+the post-deathcare of the body, decorating

-the coffin, and participating in the actual
+the casket, and participating in the actual

 burial and the funeral or memorial services.